 Keto Diet Overview

+In order to compare Whole30 vs Keto, we need to understand the keto diet first!
 The ketogenic diet has gained a lot of popularity in the last couple of years due to the fact that most followers are satisfied with their achieved results.
 They say it actually works.
 Moreover, it is backed by more than 20 different studies.
 Research has shown that the keto plan improves your overall health while also helping you lose weight.

 What Is the Ketogenic Diet?